ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 API calls can be tested in a web browser.
 For example:

 - All specimens: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimens>
-- All specimens with `imaging_method` set to `radiograph`: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimens?imaging_method=radiograph>
+- All specimens with `imaging_method` of `radiograph`: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimens?imaging_method=radiograph>
 - All data for a specimen with a specific `uuid`: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimen/48d60557-f9d5-4bb3-a977-00d8db818a56/data>
 - An image of the shape for a specific specimen: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimen/48d60557-f9d5-4bb3-a977-00d8db818a56/image>

-The `simple echoSMs datastore demo.ipynb` notebook shows more details on using web API.
+The `notebooks/gettting shapes.ipynb` notebook shows more details on using web API.